-My family and I delight in these delicious yummy sweet potato chips!
+My family and I delight in this delicious yummy, healthy sweet potato chip recipe!
 I think they are the perfect, healthy alternative to traditional deep-fried chips.
 Just don’t tell the kids they aren’t the real thing!
-Easy to prepare and big on satisfaction I think they’ll soon be a favourite for your family too…
+Easy to prepare and big on satisfaction I think they’ll soon be a favourite for your family too.

 - 2 sweet potatoes, washed and peeled